havatv/qgisnnjoinplugin/help/source/index.rst

   supported, as long as the join layer coordinate system is a projected CRS.

-  A warning is given when the user attempts to join layers with different CRS.
+  - A warning is given when the user attempts to join layers with different CRS.

-  The join and distance calculations is performed using the join layer CRS.
+  - The join and distance calculations is performed using the join layer CRS.

+  - Joining layers with an unprojected CRS is allowed, but the distance calculations are then done using decimal degreees, and the distances returned will be in decimal degrees.

+  - The join will fail if the transformation of an input feature geometry to the join layer CRS fails.

 - Self joins are supported.
   For self joins, each feature in the layer is joined to its nearest neighbour within the layer.

+- A spatial index (QgsSpatialIndex) on the join layer is used to speed up the join for layers with non-multi-geometry types.

 The result layer
 =================